this-is-tobi/homelab/docs/03-installation.md

 Applications are managed by a **two-level** ApplicationSet hierarchy:

-1. The root `manager` ApplicationSet (shipped by `homelab-core`) discovers every folder under [./argo-cd/instances/](../argo-cd/instances/) and emits one Application per instance pointing at the [./argo-cd/apps/instance-manager](../argo-cd/apps/instance-manager) chart.
+1. The root `manager` ApplicationSet (shipped by `ohmlab`) discovers every folder under [./argo-cd/instances/](../argo-cd/instances/) and emits one Application per instance pointing at the [./argo-cd/apps/instance-manager](../argo-cd/apps/instance-manager) chart.
 2. That chart in turn renders **two child ApplicationSets per instance** — `core-<instance>` and `tenant-<instance>` — that fan out into the actual leaf Applications.

 Configuration is split per instance and per scope: